Tick Tock Tuckered: Plot

-The plot is largely the same as the plot of Porky's Badtime Story.
+The plot is basically the same as the plot of Porky's Badtime Story.

-When Porky Pig and Daffy Duck realize that they overslept to 10 a.m. after their alarm goes off at 6 a.m., they end up rushing to work at the Fly-By-Nite Aircraft Company and sneaking in.
-When it came to clocking in, Daffy winds the clock backwards two hours and clocks in, only for the alarm to go off.
-Their boss (a caricature of Clampett's immediate boss, production manager Ray Katz) catches them and in a cheerful manner, states that if they were not going to make it, he would have sent their work to them.
+When Porky Pig and Daffy Duck realize that they have overslept, they end up rushing to work at the Fly-By-Nite Aircraft Company and attempt to sneak in.
+When Daffy winds the time clock backwards two hours and clocks in, the alarm goes off; their boss (a caricature of Clampett's immediate boss, production manager Ray Katz) catches them and in a cheerful, but sarcastic manner, states that if they were not going to make it, he would have sent their work to them.
 He then drops his friendly façade and angrily warns them that if they are late again they will be terminated.
 He then orders them to get to work, to which they dash into their office and close the door so fast that the sign on the door shatters.

-Later that night at 8 p.m., Porky sets the alarm clock as Daffy complains about having to go to bed so early, but Porky reminds Daffy about their boss' threat to fire them if they are late again.
-Porky climbs into bed and they both fall asleep until a bunch of cats and dogs next door wake them up.
-Later that night, the moon comes out and its light wakes up Porky.
-One of Porky's attempts to close the blind ends up wrecking his bed.
-This also disturbs Daffy, who ends up grabbing a shotgun and shooting the moon, which then falls from the sky as a result ("Unbelievable, isn't it?").
+That night at 8 p.m., Porky sets the alarm clock as Daffy complains about having to go to bed so early, but Porky reminds Daffy about their boss' threat to fire them if they are late again.
+Porky climbs into bed and they both fall asleep until they are awakened by the sound of a fighting dog and cat outside the window.
+Later, the moon emerges from behind the clouds and its light shines directly on Porky, waking him up.
+Porky makes several unsuccessful attempts to close the shade and ultimately ends up wrecking his bed.
+The moonlight also disturbs Daffy, who grabs a shotgun and shoots the moon, which then falls from the sky ("Unbelievable, isn't it?").
 As the night progresses, a thunderstorm occurs while Porky is sleeping in Daffy's bed.
-Porky closes the window only for a leak in the roof to disturb him and Daffy.
-Daffy opens an umbrella in the house with Porky warning him that it is bad luck.
+Porky closes the window but then a leak begins dripping from the ceiling.
+When Daffy opens an umbrella in the house, Porky warns him that it is bad luck.
 Daffy dismisses Porky's superstition until a lightning strike destroys the umbrella.
-When Daffy shouts that he "should try sleeping under Niagara Falls", a torrent of water comes through the roof and rains down on them.
+Frustrated, Daffy shouts that he "might as well try sleeping under Niagara Falls", then a torrent of water comes through the roof and rains down on them.

-The next morning, Porky and Daffy are sleeping in the drawers when the alarm clock goes off at 6 a.m.
-They get themselves ready and drive to work to make sure they get there on time.
+The next morning, Porky and Daffy are sleeping in the dresser drawers when the alarm clock goes off at 6 a.m.
+They hurry to get themselves ready to make sure they get to work on time.
 When they arrive, a sign on the door reads "Closed Sunday".
-Porky states that they do not have to work today, to which Daffy boxes himself ("Now he tells me!") before they drive home.
-When they climb back into the drawers to sleep, the alarm clock goes off again at 6:15.
+Porky states that they do not have to work today, to which Daffy boxes himself ("Now he tells me!") before they rush home, run into the house and jump into the drawers to resume sleeping.
+When the alarm clock goes off again at 6:15.
 Porky shoots the alarm clock, which falls over and dies.